Chaenotheca brunneola: Description

 In a 2016 study, the authors show that Chaenotheca brunneola appears to comprise multiple distinct species that are morphologically similar but genetically different.
 Specimens growing on fruit bodies of the polypore fungus Trichaptum formed a separate evolutionary lineage from those growing on wood, despite looking very similar.
 The Trichaptum-dwelling specimens had somewhat shorter stalks and occasional K+ (red) pigmentation compared to true C. brunneola.
 This suggests there are cryptic species within what has been considered C. brunneola, with substrate specificity (wood vs. fungal fruit bodies) corresponding to distinct genetic lineages.
 The authors consider this a case of convergent evolution leading to morphologically similar but genetically distinct species adapted to different substrates.

 Habitat

 The lichen typically grows on wood, particularly on snags (standing dead trees) of pine (Pinus sylvestris), spruce (Picea abies), and birch.
-It has also been reported to occasionally grow on fruit bodies of polypore fungi, particularly Trichaptum abietinum and T. fuscoviolaceum.
+It has also been reported to occasionally grow on fruiting bodies of polypore fungi, particularly Trichaptum abietinum and T. fuscoviolaceum.
+In Nepal, Chaenotheca brunneola has been reported from 3,000 to 3,556 m elevation in a compilation of published records.